SailingSteve/wevote-landing-page/README.md

 - **Keep the "index.html" page very simple.** The only resource loaded from the home page should be the favicon.
 - **Keep the "Home" page very simple**, so that it gets to LCP (Largest Contentful Paint in (ideally) less than one second).
 - **Keep Stores and Actions pure**.
 No calls to other actions or stores from within an action or store.
 - **Lazy load all Libraries** except on the "Home" page.
-Home page loaded libraries.
-If a page is Lazy loaded, any imports are that page will be in the page's bundle.
+If a page is Lazy loaded, any imports from that page are that page will be in the page's bundle.
 - **No copying code**.
 Any code copied over from the WebApp should be trimmed down to the least amount of code necessary to do what you wanted to, and no more.
   - If you don't know what it does don't copy it.
 Commenting out is ok in the beginning.